THE VISIONARY

 Undercharging for Work

-You struggle to price your value.
+Pricing your value feels difficult.
 The work feels meaningful, so charging feels grubby.
-Your bank account suffers whilst your portfolio impresses.
+The bank account suffers whilst the portfolio impresses.

 All-In on the Vision